Barile-Macchia resolutions: Barile-Macchia matchings

 \begin{enumerate} \item[(a)] If $\sigma$ is type-1, then there is a directed edge $(\tau, \sigma) \in A$ where $\sigma = \tau \setminus \sbridge(\tau)$.
 It follows from Proposition \ref{prop:truegap2} (a) that $\sbridge(\tau)$ is a true gap of $\sigma$ not dominating any bridges of $\sigma$.
 For the reverse implication, suppose $\sigma$ has a true gap which does not dominate any bridges of $\sigma$ and $m$ is its smallest true gap.
 Then $\sbridge(\sigma\cup m)=m$ and $m$ does not dominate any true gaps of $\sigma \cup m$ by Proposition \ref{prop:truegap3}.
 Since $|\sigma\cup m|=n+1$, the subset $\sigma \cup m$ is potentially-type-2 by the induction hypothesis.
 This guarantees the existence of a directed edge towards $\sigma$ in $A$.
 Thus, $\sigma$ is type-1.

-\item[(b)] If $\sigma$ is potentially-type-2 , then $\sigma$ has a bridge and it cannot be type-1 by step (2) of Algorithm \ref{algorithm1}.
-If $\sigma$ has a true gap, it must dominate a bridge of $\sigma$ by part (a) of this theorem.
+\item[(b)] If $\sigma$ is potentially-type-2 , then $\sigma$ has a bridge and it is not type-1 by step (2) of Algorithm \ref{algorithm1}.
+If $\sigma$ has a true gap, it dominates a bridge of $\sigma$ by part (a).
 Then, $\sbridge(\sigma)$ does not dominate any true gap of $\sigma$.
 If $\sigma$ has no true gaps, then the statement is immediate.
 For the reverse direction, suppose $\sigma$ has a bridge not dominating any true gaps of $\sigma$.
-Note that $\sigma$ cannot be type-1 because any true gap of $\sigma$ must dominate $\sbridge(\sigma)$ by part (a) of the theorem.
-Then, the directed edge $(\sigma, \sigma \setminus \sbridge(\sigma))$ is added to $A$ in step (2) of Algorithm \ref{algorithm1}.
-Thus, $\sigma$ is potentially-type-2. \item[(c)] This statement follows from part (b) and step (3) of Algorithm \ref{algorithm1}. \qedhere \end{enumerate} \end{proof}
+Note that $\sigma$ is not type-1 because any true gap of $\sigma$ dominates $\sbridge(\sigma)$ by part (a).
+Then, the directed edge $(\sigma, \sigma \setminus \sbridge(\sigma))$ is added to $A$ in step (2) of Algorithm \ref{algorithm1} and thus $\sigma$ is potentially-type-2. \item[(c)] This statement follows from part (b) and step (3) of Algorithm \ref{algorithm1}. \qedhere \end{enumerate} \end{proof}

 \begin{example} Let $I$ be the ideal from Example \ref{ex:alg1}.
-In Example \ref{ex:bgtg}, we discussed bridges, gaps and true gaps for some subsets associated to $I$.
+In Example \ref{ex:bgtg}, we discussed bridges, gaps and true gaps for some subsets of $\G(I)$.
 In this example, we determine the types of the subsets considered in Example \ref{ex:bgtg} using our characterization from Theorem \ref{thm:alltypes}.